G-20 endorses global corporate minimum tax at Rome summit

 But advocates of civil society which have held discussions with G-20 officials said suspension of vaccine patents was crucial to increasing access in poor countries.

+Canada noted it was both sharing vaccines as well as donating money to develop production in South Africa, which is a G-20 country.
+Chrystia Freeland, deputy prime minister, said Canada was increasing its commitment to international vaccine sharing through the COVAX program by donating 200 million doses.

-The summit is also confronting what is tantamount to what has been playing out as two-track global recovery in which rich countries are bouncing back faster.
+The summit is also confronting two-track global recovery in which rich countries are bouncing back faster.

 Rich countries have used vaccines and stimulus spending to restart economic activity, leaving the risk that developing countries that account for much of global growth will remain behind due to low vaccinations and financing difficulties.